zagalom/NuGeneX/README.md

 #  NuGeneX: Nuclear Gene Extractor and assembler for Fragmented Assemblies

 **NuGeneX** is a four-step automated pipeline for the reconstruction and evaluation of nuclear genes from draft assemblies.
-In its development used *Candida albicans* (and other yeasts) as a models.
+In its development, it was used *Candida albicans* (and other yeasts) as a model.
 It integrates BLAST-based gene detection, contig extraction, overlap assembly, and sequence evaluation into a fully automated workflow optimized for large datasets.

 ---